ShadowMario/FNF-PsychEngine/README.md

+# I don't recommend you use this template just yet

 # Friday Night Funkin' - Psych Engine
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Original Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+# Friday Night Funkin' - Unnamed Engine
+Used for upcoming mod

 ## Installation:
 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.